 - Teaching English in Professional and Academic Settings (TEPAS) (Semester 2)

-You will need a first class or good upper second class honours degree, preferably in an area such as comparative literature, languages, english, philosophy, classics, and history, though other areas might be considered as suitable.
-Knowledge of one or more languages other than english is desirable, though presently not a pre-requisite.
+You will need a first class or good upper second class honours degree, preferably in an area such as comparative literature, languages, English, philosophy, classics, or history, though other areas might be considered as suitable.
+Knowledge of one or more languages other than English is desirable, though not a requirement.
 Applications from graduates from other countries are welcome.
 Where English is not your first language, you will need to be highly proficient in English for academic purposes.

 Students from outside of the UK help form a global community here at Queen Mary.
 For detailed country specific entry requirements please visit the International section of our website.
 If your first language is not English, you must provide evidence of your English language proficiency.
 You can find details on our English language entry requirements page.